jeremyikwuje/monierate-website/src/blog/how-to-send-usdt-from-binance-to-another-wallet-ios-step-by-step-guide.md

 ---
 layout: blog
-title: How to send USDT from Binance to another wallet (iOS Step by Step Guide)
+title: How to Send USDT from Binance to Another Wallet (iOS Step by Step Guide)
 description: This guide focuses on iOS users and walks you through the step-by-step process of transferring your USDT from Binance to your chosen self-custody wallet, applicable to both the Lite and Pro interfaces within the Binance iOS app.
 createdAt: 2024-03-31T04:37:00.000Z
 updatedAt: 2024-03-31T04:37:00.000Z